Once you have successfully set up the parent and repository, you are now running delegated RPKI. You can now start creating ROAs.

 Show BGP Info¶

-Krill automatically downloads BGP announcement information from RIPE RIS and uses this to analyse the known BGP announcements for the address space on your resource certificate(s).
-This allows Krill to show the RPKI validation status of your announcements, warn about possible issues, and do some suggestions on ROAs you may want to create or remove.
+Krill automatically downloads BGP announcement information from the RIPE NCC Routing Information Service (RIS) and uses this to analyse the known BGP announcements for the address space on your resource certificate(s).
+This allows Krill to show the RPKI validation status of your announcements, warn about possible issues, and offer suggestions on ROAs you may want to create or remove.

 |NOT FOUND||This announcement is not covered by any of your ROAs|